 All these years later the five groups in the Harbour (Admiralty, Islander, Marina-Windjammer, Sandpiper and Trinidad) work together to make Cruise of Lights a successful fund raiser for Philharmonic year after year.

-The Huntington Harbour Philharmonic Committee announces its 51st Annual Cruise of Lights beginning Thursday, December 14, 15 and continuing through December 19-23, 2013.
-The theme for this year’s Boat Parade (selected by our Grand Marshal, Bill Wheeler) is “Music Around the World” and that should elicit some delightful additions to many previously enjoyed displays.
+The Huntington Harbour Philharmonic Committee announces its 52nd Annual Cruise of Lights beginning Wednesday, December 17 and continuing through December 23, 2014.
+The theme for this year’s Boat Parade (selected by our Grand Marshal, Bill Wheeler) is, “Music in Paradise” and that should elicit some delightful additions to many previously enjoyed displays.
 Cruises will occur nightly and are open to the public at nominal cost.
 You can purchase individual tickets for any night or make reservations for your club or interest group by calling the HHPC office.

 Come join us as we celebrate the holiday season and support PSOC’s Youth Programs.